lewisblake/lewisblake.github.io/_pages/cv.md

 - **Data Science Intern**, CenturyLink, June 2020 - August 2020

-  -*Working Group:* Artificial Intelligence and Machine Learning Center of Excellence
+  - *Working Group:* Artificial Intelligence and Machine Learning Center of Excellence
   * Developed novel and scalable machine learning algorithms for IT application health prediction
   * Performed and automated IT analytics EDAs, leading to discovery of unknown application issues and resulting in significant savings